edgarpesguerrajr/Final-Project-Group2/README.md

 #### Description: A menu-driven program with a command line interface (CLI) that prints and generates transcripts of a student into text files.

 #### Submitted as Lab Final Project in the Polytechnic University of the Philippines - Sta.
 Mesa - A.Y.
-2022-2023 in the course CMPE 30052 - Data Structures and Algorithm.
+2022-2023 in the course CMPE 30052 - Data Structures and Algorithms.

 ---